 In many cases, Southwest award flights are cheaper than United’s flat-rate domestic fares of 10,000 miles one-way for flights 700 miles or less and 12,500 for all other U.S. flights.

 JetBlue primarily serves the U.S. East Coast and the Caribbean hotspots.
 With the low-cost Blue fare, you get 1 carry-on and 1 personal item.
 For a fee, you can fly standby, make changes, and cancel your flight.
 Yes, you have to pay a fee, but you at least have the option versus basic economy.

-JetBlue offers their own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express or Premier Rewards Gold from American Express.
+JetBlue offers their own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express.

 Flying basic economy can save you money, but it might not be as much as you expect unless you out of Newark or O’Hare.
 It’s also a good idea for light travelers that don’t have to sit with a group.